-Try to make sure there is a good fit between what the therapist is offering and what you and your young person need.
-At the moment, the terms ‘counsellor’ and ‘psychotherapist’ are unregulated, so it might be helpful to find a psychologist through Psychologist Society of Ireland and a psychotherapist through the ICP.
+Make sure there is a good fit between what the therapist offers and what you and your young person need.
+At the moment, the terms ‘counsellor’ and ‘psychotherapist’ are unregulated.

 Cost: These can cost anywhere from €20 – €120* euro per session